 It’s a nice idea to get up a little early before we hit the road.
 Take a short walk across the street and marvel at an early morning view of the St. Louis Arch and Mississippi River.
 Soon after we will have St. Louis in our rear view mirrors as we leave the city for the rolling Missouri hills.
 You will soon see why this is such a popular stretch for riders, especially after working up an appetite for a lunch stop at a place in the middle of nowhere that serves about the best darn BBQ you will ever eat!
 Tonight we stay in Joplin, a city still recovering from a massive tornado in 2011.
 We'll meet some of the locals in the downtown neighborhood and hear some hair-raising stories about how it felt to be in the eye of a deadly tornado!

 We get up nice and early for our trip into the Panhandle, the southernmost portion of the Great Plains.
 Frequently referred to as "the real Texas", the Panhandle really lives up to the popular stereotype of how Texas is supposed to look.
 Where the buffalo once roamed and the indigenous peoples once lived was considered perilous and uninhabitable frontier country.
 However its value went up sharply during the 1870s as a source of natural resources - specifically Helium, especially in Amarillo, and oil.
 Together with agriculture, this brought enormous wealth to the region.
 Although Amarillo can seem cut off, even from the rest of Texas, it sits on one of the great American cross-country routes – the I-40 (once a part of legendary Route 66), roughly 300 miles from Albuquerque and 250 miles west of Oklahoma City.
 Home to a few of the world’s largest cattle ranches, Amarillo takes its name from Spanish and means "yellow", the color so distinctive to this territory.
-The illustrious Ambassador Hotel in Downtown Amarillo will be our hosts this evening.
 Not only that but our good buddies from "The Big Texan Steakhouse" will pick everybody up at the hotel in a fleet of old Cadillacs with giant bull horns across the hood.
 On tonight’s menu are the finest steaks in the whole of Texas!

 It’s time to bid a fond farewell to the Lone Star State.
 We’re on our way to "The Land of Enchantment", that is New Mexico.
 After passing through the eccentric and colorful art installation known as Cadillac Ranch, we come to the highly atmospheric ghost town of Glen Rio, where you can stand with one foot in Texas and the other in New Mexico.
 At this stage of the trip, we have 5 states behind us and 3 still ahead.
 The ride continues through the land of Comanche Indians and into Tucumcari, the largest town between Albuquerque and Amarillo.
 Then we head up into the High Plains and the slightly dizzying altitudes of Santa Fe in central New Mexico.
 Santa Fe is one of the oldest and most picturesque cities in the United States.
 It will be our base for the following two nights, in a hotel just steps from the historic town square and mission, in the heart of Santa Fe’s Old Town.